louisloio/TrueLayer_presspage/README.md

 ## Personas
 Following the Goals I identified 4 types of users with specifics needs and pain:
-* clients- is Looking for trust through visibility and reputation of TrueLayer brand.
+* __Clients__-is Looking for trust through visibility and reputation of TrueLayer brand.
-* Job seeker - is Looking for company culture and product articles to help to project himself into the next job he will apply for.
+* __Job seeker __- is Looking for company culture and product articles to help to project himself into the next job he will apply for.
-* Media contact - is  looking at any articles to help him to write one. he needs press kit and guide lines to write about TrueLayer.
+* __Media contact__ - is  looking at any articles to help him to write one. he needs press kit and guide lines to write about TrueLayer.
-* Internal - is part of TrueLayer, he comes to have a look on his article and colleagues articles, he needs to quickly find a specific article.
+* __Internal__ - is part of TrueLayer, he comes to have a look on his article and colleagues articles, he needs to quickly find a specific article.

 ## Proposal
 Instead of proposing a Google news feed based on publishing date I split every articles on 3 categories to fix the needs of each personas identified.